Trainer-AJ/AI-13July/GPT/semantic-search.md

 ![](https://learn.microsoft.com/en-us/training/wwl-data-ai/build-copilot-ai-studio/media/vector-embeddings.jpg)

+> By representing words and their meanings with vectors, you can extract relevant context from your data source even when your data is stored in different formats (text or image) and languages.

 ## Semantic search
 Semantic search understands your intent by going **beyond keywords** and trying to grasp the **meaning** behind your query.
 It uses a combination of **natural language processing (NLP)** and **machine learning**, especially techniques like **embeddings** and **transformer models** (like BERT or GPT), to figure out what you're actually looking for.